Gifted Testing Sarasota therapist

 Tara Spurr (Motzenbecker)

-Tara Motzenbecker, Owner, Licensed Mental Health Counselor, Licensed School Psychologist
+Tara Spurr, Owner, Licensed Mental Health Counselor, Licensed School Psychologist

 In 2017, Tara decided she wanted to offer more and began her entry into therapy for children, teens and adults after earning a Master’s Degree in Clinical Mental Health Counseling from National Louis University.
 She attended advanced trainings in EMDR, treating OCD, trauma, behavior and anxiety.